mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 In most cases GCSF injections are self-administered, meaning that you will inject yourself with the medication while at home.
 You will be given the GCSF in pre-filled syringes, which you'll keep in your refrigerator.
 Your nurse coordinator will create a personal mobilization calendar for you, which will tell you when to give yourself the injections.
 The number of injections needed will depend on a number of factors, including your weight.

-A full guide to giving yourself GCSF injections is covered in the document "Directions for Giving an Injection Below the Skin with Neupogen (Filgrastim) or Neulasta (pegfilgrastim) in a Pre-Filled Syringe" which is included at the back of this guide.
+A full guide to giving yourself GCSF injections is covered in the document *Directions for Giving an Injection Below the Skin with Neupogen (Filgrastim) or Neulasta (pegfilgrastim) in a Pre-Filled Syringe* which is included at the back of this guide.
 Your BMT Nurse Coordinator will talk you through this information as well.

 Some patients will not give themselves injections of filgrastim or pegfilgrastim, and will instead be given a different type of GCSF called plerixafor.
 If plerixafor is recommended for you then the injections will be given by a nurse in the BMT clinic.